Animal and Plant Health Inspection Service, USDA.

 Notice of public meeting.

-We are issuing this notice to inform the aquaculture industries, interested parties, and the general public that a public meeting will be held to discuss how and to what extent the Animal and Plant Health Inspection Service should regulate aquatic species and to discuss any other issues concerning possible regulation of aquaculture by the Agency.
+This is to notify the aquaculture industries, interested parties, and the general public that a public meeting will be held to discuss how and to what extent the Animal and Plant Health Inspection Service should regulate aquatic species, and to discuss any other issues concerning possible regulation of aquaculture by the Agency.

 FOR FURTHER INFORMATION CONTACT:

 For information about the APHIS public meeting, contact Dr. Otis Miller, Jr., National Aquaculture Coordinator, Center for Planning, Certification, and Monitoring, VS, APHIS, 4700 River Road Unit 46, Riverdale, MD 20737-1231, (301) 734-6188.

 For information regarding the annual meeting of the North Central Regional Aquaculture Center, contact Liz Bartels at email@example.com or (517) 353-1962.End Further Info End Preamble Start Supplemental Information